There are an infinite number of recipes to be found on any ingredient! But we have included some of our favorites.

 How we at Wisconsin Gold Harvest (Carl and Colleen) like

-Popped in an air popper, we either melt butter and put Brewer's Yeast (very high in vitamins and minerals and tastes buttery) and sea salt on it, or we use olive oil, we also add hot pepper flakes if we're feeling friskey (or have a cold!).
+Popped in an air popper, we have sprinkled it with our dehydrated and ground up sweet bell peppers and cherry tomatoes which is delicious!
+Of course, butter and/or olive oil too.
+We add hot pepper flakes if we're feeling friskey (or have a cold!).
 Italian seaonings work well too along with grated Parmesan cheese.
 We keep it simple as we're usually too hungry to wait!
 But there are many convenient popcorn spices that are all ready for you to use.
 You'll see what you like best..

 After going through your website, and with conversation this